-Envision spending your summer wandering deep into the woods, where the air is fresh and cool and the only noise you hear is the rustling of leaves and the twitter of birds overhead.
+Envision wandering deep into the woods, where the air is fresh and cool and the only noise you hear is the rustling of leaves and the twitter of birds overhead.
 Imagine finding a place all your own to explore, relax and meditate, far from the noises and distractions of your busy, routine life.

 If you’re fortunate enough to live in Centralia, then you don’t need to envision it – because the Seminary Hill Natural Area is sitting in your own backyard.

 The Seminary Hill Natural Area has been a jewel on Centralia’s east side since the 1980s, when the non-profit organization Friends of Seminary Hill Natural Area stepped in to preserve the 72-acre land from logging.
 The group’s mission to: “Protect, preserve and maintain the Seminary Hill Natural area in its natural state for the enjoyment of all.”
 They commit to their mission of conservation by offering guided nature walks, public events and providing written information on the ecology of the area.